brentyi/isort.vim/README.md

 ```

 We can also add a callback function via the
 `isort#Isort(startline, endline, callback)` function.
-For example, we can use
+For example, one option is
-vim-codefmt to format after sorting:
+to use [vim-codefmt](https://github.com/google/vim-codefmt) to format after
+sorting:

 ```
 call isort#Isort(1, line('$'), function('codefmt#FormatBuffer'))